Home Office

 4. If you use the simplified method and you own your home, you cannot depreciate your home office.
 You can still deduct other qualified home expenses, such as mortgage interest and real estate taxes.
 You will not need to allocate these expenses between personal and business use.
 This allocation is required if you use the actual expense method.
 You’ll claim these deductions on Schedule A, Itemized Deductions.

 5. You can still fully deduct business expenses that are unrelated to the home if you use the simplified method.
-These may include costs such as advertising, supplies and wages paid to employees.
+These may include costs such as advertising, supplies, and wages paid to employees.

 6. If you use more than one home with a qualified home office in the same year, you can use the simplified method for only one in that year.
 However, you may use the simplified method for one and actual expenses for any others in that year.

 The Taxpayer Relief Act of 1997 included a modification of the IRS’s definition of “principal place of business” that will permit a larger number of taxpayers to qualify for the home-office deduction.
-For tax years beginning after 1998, the deduction will be available for home offices that are used for administrative or management activities related to the taxpayer’s business (for example, billing, maintaining records, ordering supplies, scheduling appointments, creating reports).
+For tax years beginning after 1998, the deduction will be available for home offices that are used for administrative or management activities related to the taxpayer’s business (for example, billing, maintaining records, ordering supplies, scheduling appointments, and creating reports).

 This is a difficult deduction to sustain on an examination (audit).
-This page is intended to give you some general information that may help you decide if you qualify for the deduction, and if you do qualify, if you really want to take it (for reasons discussed below).
+This page is intended to give you some general information that may help you decide if you qualify for the deduction, and if you do qualify, if you want to take it (for reasons discussed below).

 Business versus Personal Usage